NREL/WETOStack/_sources/software_dev/best_practices.md

 academic publication, so the resulting teams are commonly made up of mostly domain researchers and a minority of research software engineers.
 The domain researchers inform the needs of the research software and are the primary users.
-The RSE's design and develop the software systems as well as manage various IT responsibilities for the group such as creating computer-based workflows, managing data, constructing web-based research artifacts, and training colleagues on best practices in research computing.
+The RSEs design and develop the software systems as well as manage various information technology (IT) responsibilities for the group such as creating computer-based workflows, managing data, constructing web-based research artifacts, and training colleagues on best practices in research computing.